Skip to content

 The frequency of this problem stems from the constant use faucets receive.
 Every time you turn a tap on or off, the internal components experience wear.
 In homes with hard water—common throughout the Oklahoma City metro area—mineral deposits accelerate deterioration of washers, O-rings, and valve seats, making dripping faucets even more prevalent in our service area.

-Why Faucets Start Dripping and What It Costs You
+Why Do Faucets Start Dripping — and What Does It Cost You?

 Most dripping faucets result from worn-out washers or cartridges inside the faucet assembly.
 These rubber or silicone components create a watertight seal when you turn the faucet off.
 Over time, friction causes them to wear down, stiffen, or tear, allowing water to seep through even when the handle is in the closed position.

 The financial impact adds up quickly.
 Beyond wasted water, a dripping hot water faucet forces your water heater to work harder, increasing energy consumption.
-Many Edmond homeowners are surprised to learn that ignoring a dripping faucet can cost them $50 to $200 annually in wasted water and energy—money that could easily cover a professional repair.
+Many Edmond homeowners are surprised to learn how much ignoring a dripping faucet can cost them each year in wasted water and energy—money that could easily cover a professional repair.

 Additional causes include: